m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/domain-on-pv/usage.md

 | `osss.walletPasswordSecret` | Password for extracting OPSS wallet encryption key for JRF domain.               | Kubernetes secret name with key `walletPassword`.                       | Y                                                                   |
 | `osss.walletFileSecret`     | Extracted OPSS wallet file.                                                        | Kubernetes secret name with key `walletFile`.                            | N (Only needed when recreating the domain during disaster recovery) |

+**After a JRF domain is successfully deployed, follow the next section** [Best Pracices](#best-practices) to download and back up the `OPSS wallet`.

+### Best Practices

+- If the domain is a JRF domain, it is a good idea to download and save the `OPSS wallet` in a safely backed up location immediately.
+It is also a good practice to store this wallet in a Kubernetes secret in the same namespace.
+In case you need disaster recovery of the domain directory, the secret will be ready.
+See [Disaster Recovery]({{< relref "/managing-domains/working-with-wdt-models/jrf-domain.md#disaster-recovery-when-the-domain-home-directory-is-destroyed">}}).

 ### Troubleshooting